-Effective the first full pay period in January 2016, all Lieutenants shall receive assignment pay equal to three and one-half percent (3.5%) of the employee's base hourly pay for the pay period.
+Effective the first full pay period in January 2022, all Lieutenants shall receive assignment pay equal to seven percent (7%) of the employee's base hourly pay for the pay period.

 SECTION F - UNIFORM ALLOWANCE

 The Employer shall provide a uniform allowance to bargaining unit employees who are required to wear and maintain a uniform in accordance with established standards determined and approved by the Sheriff and the Kitsap County Board of Commissioners.
 Such uniform allowance shall be provided under the same terms and conditions granted under the Deputy Sheriffs' Guild agreement.